dreamworksanimation/usdmanager/README.md

 Requirements
 ------------

-usdmanager requires Python 2, [Qt.py](https://github.com/mottosso/Qt.py) (can be handled by setup.py), and one of Qt.py's 4 supported Qt bindings, which will need to be installed separately.
+usdmanager requires Python 2, [Qt.py](https://github.com/mottosso/Qt.py) and [setuptools](https://github.com/pypa/setuptools)
+(can be handled by setup.py), and one of Qt.py's 4 supported Qt bindings, which will need to be installed separately.

 Install with setup.py
 ---------------------